SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 Save the file.

-Now add these properties to the `IHelloWorldWebPartProps` interface that map to our fields we just added.
+Now add these properties to the **IHelloWorldWebPartProps** interface that map to our fields we just added.

-Open `IHelloWorldWebPartProps.ts` and replace the existing code with the below:
+Open **IHelloWorldWebPartProps.ts** and replace the existing code with the following code:

 ```ts
 export interface IHelloWorldWebPartProps {